YosefBlandin/YosefBlandin/README.md

 Hi!
 I'm a Frontend Developer ready to help you in the development of an astonishing user experience, and to work together with a team, I'm a very optimistic person, always finding the most easy and correct way in order to  increase my speed in the development process.

-I'm interested to work and to continue improving my skills with the technologies in the professional area.
+I'm interested to work and to continue improving my skills with the technologies in the professional area, working with teammates helping them, and therefore, be able in the future to lead a team in order to succeed with the project or mission.

 I've experience working with these technologies: